919 Hillcrest Pl Granny Flat

 Street Parking

 Don't miss out on this cute studio, it will go fast.
-This studio is partially furnished with (1/2) all wooden cabinets, the a black shelf and a chair.
-Enjoy the spa and pool, heated by natural gas while enjoying your ocean view.
-It is close to 5 freeway, shopping, dining and much more!
-Looking for a six month lease to start with.
+This is a shared backyard with ocean view and access to pool/spa heated by natural gas.
+It is close to 5 freeway, shopping, dining and much

 Professionally Managed by Grey Falcon Properties